cockpit-project/cockpituous/sink/README.md

  * `"github"`: object containing GitHub status info
  * `"badge"`: for updating badges
  * `"link"`: the link to the status message
+ * `"extras"`: for putting extra files into the log directory

 ### Github Status format